China sends COVID-19 vaccine to Syria

 "We are confident that it will help Syria to build a defense line against the pandemic and play a positive role in protecting the Syrian people and restoring normal life," the ambassador said.

-Syrian health officials said the priority of giving the vaccine will be for the medical workers and elderlies as well as people suffering from chronic illnesses.
+Syrian health officials said the priority of giving the vaccine will be for the medical workers and the elderly as well as people suffering from chronic illnesses.

 The COVID-19 cases in Syria are on the rise due to the severity of the third wave of the virus.
 According to Syrian Health Ministry, the total number of COVID-19 cases discovered in the country is 21,864, including 15,551 recoveries and 1510 deaths.